 Living area renovations – A renovation loan can help you gain that much-needed space, extending your living area for more comfortable family gatherings

 Backyard renovations – Renovation loans aren’t just for the inside.
-You can also use them to pay for outdoor improvements that make life worth living, like a new garden, those long overdue pavers, a retaining wall, a deck or a pool
+You can also use them to pay for outdoor improvements that make life outside more enjoyable, like a new garden, those long overdue pavers, a retaining wall, a deck or a pool

 For going green